e2b-dev/E2B/terraform.md

    - [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com)
    - [Artifact Registry API](https://console.cloud.google.com/apis/library/artifactregistry.googleapis.com)
 6. You will need domain, if you use cloudflare - you can use terraform to set DNS and get certificate
+7. Run `make init`
-7. build cluster disk image (./packages/cluster-disk-image)
+8. build cluster disk image (./packages/cluster-disk-image)
+9. Run `make build-and-upload-all`
-8. Run `make apply`
+10. Run `make apply-without-jobs`
+11. Run `make bootstrap-consul` and `make bootstrap-nomad` and paste the secrets to GCP
-9. Fill in following secrets:
+12. Fill in following secrets:
     - postgres (required)
-   - nomad and consul (" " - you will update it later)
+    - cloudflare
-   - cloudflare if you want to use cloudflare (optional)
+    - If you don't want to use, fill in random strings for following:
-   - posthog (if you don't want to use posthog, create) - posthog-api-key
+      - posthog (if you don't want to use posthog, fill in random string)
       - grafana (if you want traces / logging)
-10. Run `make build-and-upload-all`
-11. Ryb `make apply`
-12. Run `make bootstrap-consul` and `make bootstrap-nomad` and paste the secrets to GCP
-13. Run `make apply`
+13. Ryb `make apply`

 ## TODOs: